atepoorthuis/02526-idv-2020/src/routes/weeks/week3/week3.md

 1890,7470040,407
 ```

 For small datasets like this, it is often efficient to convert your data directly to a JavaScript object, or JSON, yourself.
-Sometimes the software you are working in can do this for you (e.g. Python and R can both write objects to JSON) but otherwise you can use a web service like [csvjson.com](https://www.csvjson.com/csv2json) to do the same.
+Sometimes the software you are working in can do this for you (e.g. Python and R can both write objects to JSON) but you can also use a web service like [csvjson.com](https://www.csvjson.com/csv2json) to do the same in a pinch.

+Try converting the tabular data into JSON using the `csvjson.com` web service.
 Once you have converted the data, include it in your js like so:

 ```js
 let data = [